-The security functional requirement covers the standard Brainpool [19] and NIST [26] Elliptic Curves with key lengths of 224, 233, 256, 283, 320, 384, 409, 512 or 521 Bits, due to national AIS32 regulations by the BSI.
-Furthermore, 160, 163, 192 bits are supported.
+1. The security functional requirement covers the standard Brainpool [19] and NIST [26] Elliptic Curves with key lengths of 224, 233, 256, 283, 320, 384, 409, 512 or 521 Bits, due to national AIS32 regulations by the BSI.
+Furthermore, 160, 163 and 192 bits are supported.
 Numerous other curve types, being also secure in terms of side channel attacks on this TOE, exist, which the user optionally can add in the composition certification process.

 End of note

-For easy integration of EC functions into the user's operating system and/or application, the library contains single cryptographic functions respectively primitives which are compliant to the standard.
+2. For easy integration of EC functions into the user's operating system and/or application, the library contains single cryptographic functions respectively primitives which are compliant to the standard.
 The primitives are referenced above.
 Therefore, the library supports the user to develop an application representing the standard if required.

-The TOE can be delivered with or without the EC library.
-In the case the TOE comes without, it does not provide the Additional Specific Security Functionality Elliptic Curve Cryptography realized with the security functional requirements FCS_COP.1/ECSA, FCS_COP.1/ECDH and FCS_CKM.1/EC.
+- 3. The TOE can be delivered with or without the EC library.
+In the case the TOE comes without, it does not provide the Additional Specific Security Functionality Elliptic Curve Cryptography realized with the security functional requirements FCS_COP.1/ECDSA-1 or FCS_COP.1/ECDSA-2, FCS_COP.1/ECDH-1 or FCS_COP.1/ECDH-2 and FCS_CKM.1/EC-1 or FCS_CKM.1/EC-2.
 In case of a blocked Crypto2304T, the RSA and EC cryptographic library cannot be used.
 In case of a blocked Crypto2304T the optionally delivered cryptographic RSA and EC, as well as the supporting Toolbox cannot be used in that TOE product.
-End of note.
+End of note. - 4.
 The EC primitives allow the selection of various curves.
 The selection of the curves depends to the user.
-End of note.
+End of notes.